MicrosoftDocs/sql-docs/docs/carbon/get-started-sql-dw.md

 3. Click on your data warehouse.

-4. On the **Overview** page for your database, review the fully qualified server name as shown in the following image.
-You can hover over the server name to bring up the **Click to copy** option.
+4. On the **Overview** page for your database, copy your server name.

    ![connection information](./media/get-started-sql-dw/server-name.png)